samuelspagl/home-assistant-addons/README.md

 # Home Assistant Addons Repository

+## ⚠️
+This is just a small fork attempting to update the paperless version :)

 ## About

 Home Assistant allows anyone to create add-on repositories to share their add-ons for Home Assistant easily.
 This repository is one of those repositories, providing extra Home Assistant add-ons for your installation.